Utrition/utrition.app/README.md

 # UTrition Website v2.0

 ## 07.16.2024 Changes
 I added finishing touches on the Commitment section to reflect the new design.
 However, I did take some creative liberty to emphasize the statistics provided so that they're more digestible.
-I made *very* basic changes to the site, but will want Sydney's review and improvements.
+I made *very* basic changes to the actual code + style, but will want Sydney's review and improvements for the final design.

 ![Commitment Section](./repo-assets/commitment-v2.png)